Annex-Engineering/TradRack/docs/slicing/Slicing.md

     Explanation:
-    - The `M18` or `M84` command disables all motors on the printer, include Trad Rack's motors.
+    - The `M18` or `M84` command disables all motors on the printer, including Trad Rack's motors.
 This will cause problems the next time Trad Rack tries to move its selector.
 Normally it is a bad idea to disable the motors inside your start g-code.
 However, it is sometimes used as a workaround in the \[homing_override\]